Advanced Dynamics and Vibrations: Continuous Systems

 If we take any functions of the form:

 Where and .
 Then and both satisfy the differential equation.
 Thus:

 Therefore, both and satisfy the differential equation.
 Consider a physical interpretation of and .
 This leads to the idea of waves on the string.
 In this case, the particle motion is perpendicular to the wave motion (transverse wave) as opposed to longitudinal waves.

 Consider any function that might be:

 If the , then the value of must be the same.
 Therefore, .
 Thus:

-This is a velocity! is called the wave speed and moves in the positive direction.
+This is a velocity and is called the wave speed for a wave moving in the positive direction.

 Similarly for , we can show that the wave is moving in the negative direction.
 This can be used in several applications as: